-- Financing activities

-- · Dealing in or developing land

-- Operating or managing nursing homes and hotels

-- Professional service companies

-The operation of hotels, guest houses and self-catering accommodation is a "qualifying activity" where the conditions of the Tourist Traffic Act are met.
+- Financing activities - · Dealing in or developing land - Operating or managing nursing homes and hotels - Extension of a nursing home or residential care units associated with a nursing home owned by a Company. - Professional service companies - The operation of hotels, guest houses and self-catering accommodation is a "qualifying activity" where the conditions of the Tourist Traffic Act are met.

-The lifetime limit that a company can raise is ≤ 15 (≤ 10 m prior to 2015) with the annual amount being ≤ 5 m (≤ 2.5 m prior to 2015).
+The lifetime limit that a company can raise is $\leq 15 (\leq 10m \text{ prior to } 2015)$ with the annual amount being $\leq 5m (\leq 2.5m \text{ prior to } 2015)$.

-An individual may invest up to €150,000 per annum.
+An individual may invest up to $\leq 150,000$ per annum.
 The maximum limit applies separately to both spouses, provided that they both have sufficient income in their own right.
 Where full relief cannot be availed of in a tax year, the excess can be carried forward to subsequent years.